 In this most recent disciplinary action against Justice Hart, the Commission’s alleged that Hart falsely accused an attorney of extortion, failed to disclose a personal relationship with a defense attorney who appeared in his court, and aggressively attempted to help his mother bypass security at Queens Family Court.

-in the complaint was that Hart falsely accused attorney Michael Flomenhaft of extortion.
+One of the allegations in the complaint was that Hart falsely accused attorney Michael Flomenhaft of extortion.
 Although Hart had been warned of schedule conflicts prior to a medical malpractice trial, he would not adjourn the trial unless Flomenhaft paid the court $5,000 per day.
 Justice Hart dismissed the case when Flomenhaft refused to pay, but then Hart agreed to rescind the dismissal if Flomenhaft paid $10,000 in fines to the defendant.
 When Flomenhaft filed a grievance against the Justice, Hart accused him of extortion.

 Hart was also accused of failing to disclose a social and professional relationship with defense attorney Helmut Borchert and that he did not disqualify himself from cases involving Borchert, including a case where Borchert legally represented Hart’s sister.
 Borchert also gave Hart tickets to baseball games on several occasions.

-, Justice Hart was alleged to have assisted in helping his mother avoid the security checkpoint when she paid a visit to Queens Family Court.
+In the final complaint of the charge, Justice Hart was alleged to have assisted in helping his mother avoid the security checkpoint when she paid a visit to Queens Family Court.
 Witnesses said that Hart quickly displayed a shield and announced he was a judge to the court officers who were on security duty in the courthouse lobby and was rude and condescending toward them.
 Additionally, it was alleged that Justice Hart refused to pass through or allow his mother to pass through the metal detector at the security station.

-that he was accused of acts of judicial misconduct.
+This was not the first time in Justice Hart’s tenure that he was accused of acts of judicial misconduct.
 Prior to the 2007 allegations, Hart appeared before the Commission in 2005 for improperly holding a defendant in contempt of court.
 He was found guilty and the Commission’s vote was unanimous to censure Justice Hart.
 The outcome could have been much more serious for Justice Hart.
 The Commission’s counsel, Robert H. Tembeckjian, had recommended that Hart be removed from the bench.

 At the conclusion of the December 2007 misconduct proceedings, Justice Hart was censured again in another unanimous vote by the Commission on March 20, 2008.